 OpenFOAM Basic Training

-In this OpenFOAM® tutorial series, we have prepared fourteen case examples that are designed to help users to learn the key utilities and features within OpenFOAM®, including mesh generation, multiphase modeling, turbulence modeling, parallel processing and reaction modeling.
+In this OpenFOAM® tutorial series, fourteen case examples have been prepared that are designed to help users to learn the key utilities and features within OpenFOAM®, including mesh generation, multiphase modeling, turbulence modeling, parallel processing and reaction modeling.
 The base tutorial examples can be imported directly from the OpenFOAM® installation directory.
 The tutorials should be primarily used for OpenFOAM® v10 but with slight differences, generally applicable to the other flavors of OpenFOAM® such as ESI-version and foam-extend!
 The structure of each case example follow the below general structure:

 0. Background: an introduction about the key topics explored in the tutorial and the relevant CFD theory

 1. Pre-processing: instructions on how to set up the correct case structure for a given problem using base case tutorials, with explanations on relevant dictionaries